kingsor/HugoEdoDev/content/english/post/2015-05-10-the-red-flags-of-hiring.md

 ---
-date: "2015-05-10T00:00:00Z"
+date: "2015-05-10"
-description: If you apply to a position, it's important you write an email that feels like a human wrote it and says what you’ve done in as a few words as possible.
+summary: If you apply to a position, it's important you write an email that feels like a human wrote it and says what you’ve done in as a few words as possible.
 If you’re looking for a position at a startup, an agency, or something in the online industry, this list of hiring red flags may help you avoid ending up in the immediate ‘no’ pile.
+categories:
+- manager
 tags:
 - hiring
 - peopleware
-- manager
 title: The Red Flags of Hiring
 ---